pandallel/quilt/docs/src/features/implementation-plan.md

 #### SQLite Implementation

-1. Add SQLite dependencies
+1. ✅ Add SQLite dependencies

-   - Add `rusqlite` to Cargo.toml.
+   - ✅ Add `sqlx` with `sqlite`, `runtime-tokio-rustls` and `time` features to Cargo.toml.
-   - Add basic initialization and tests.
+   - ✅ Add basic initialization and tests.

-2. Create connection management module
+2. ✅ Create database setup module

-- Implement schema definition
+   - ✅ Implement `init_memory_db()` function in new `src/db.rs` module
-- Add basic migration framework
-- Set up SQLite-vec extension for vector operations
+   - ✅ Set up schema definition for the `materials` table
+   - ✅ Add test for database initialization

-3. Implement SQLite Material Repository (1 day)
+3. ✅ Implement SQLite Material Repository

-   - Create SQLite-backed implementation of MaterialRepository
+   - ✅ Create `src/materials/sqlite_repository.rs` for `SqliteMaterialRepository`
-   - Preserve existing trait interface for backward compatibility
+   - ✅ Implement `MaterialRepository` trait with SQLite backend
-   - Implement proper transaction handling
+   - ✅ Add proper row to struct conversion with ISO datetime handling
-   - Add comprehensive tests comparing with in-memory implementation
+   - ✅ Add comprehensive tests comparing with in-memory implementation

-4. Implement SQLite Cuts Repository (1 day)

-   - Create SQLite-backed implementation of CutsRepository
-   - Ensure performance for batch operations
-   - Optimize for material-based queries
-   - Set up indexes for common query patterns

-5. Add Repository Factory (0.5-1 day)
-   - Create factory pattern for repository instantiation
-   - Allow runtime selection between in-memory and SQLite
+4. ✅ Update app integration

+   - ✅ Add module exports in `lib.rs`
+   - ✅ Modify `QuiltOrchestrator` to include SQLite support
-   - Add configuration options for connection settings
+   - ✅ Add command-line option for selecting repository type
-   - Update orchestrator to use repository factory
+   - ✅ Implement fallback to in-memory repository if SQLite fails

-**Demonstration:** Running `main` with SQLite repositories shows same functionality with persistence between runs
+5. ⚠️ Known Issues

+   - When running with `--dir=./src`, file paths are relative to the working directory, causing errors like `Failed to read file 'materials/types.rs': No such file or directory (os error 2)`
+   - This is not a SQLite-specific issue but requires path resolution improvements in the future

+6. ⏩ Defer `SqliteCutsRepository` Implementation
+   - Left for a future update to keep the initial changes focused
+   - Current implementation uses SQLite for materials but keeps the in-memory cuts repository

+**Demonstration:** Running `cargo run -- --dir=./src` uses SQLite by default, while `cargo run -- --dir=./src --in-memory` uses the original in-memory store.
+Both successfully discover files and show the same path errors.

 ### Milestone 8: "Basic Swatching Actor Creation"